 Types of Grants

-Applications (for more than $10,000) are invited once a year and must be received by the second Saturday in October.
+Applications are invited once a year and must be received by September 30th.

-Grants are made to tax-exempt private agencies classified as 501(c) 3 organizations and who have been in operation for at least two years.
-Prospective applicants are urged to contact Food For The Hungry before preparing an application if there is any question concerning eligibility as proof of eligibility must be provided to the foundation before grants are considered.
+Grants are made to tax-exempt private agencies classified as 501(c) 3 organizations - churches, educational and/or governmental entities - who have been in operation for at least one year.
+Prospective applicants are urged to contact Food For The Hungry before preparing an application if there is any question concerning eligibility as proof of eligibility must be provided to Food For The Hungry before grants are considered.

-—Any organization or agency that has not operated successfully for at least two full years
+—Any organization or agency that has not operated successfully for at least one full year.

 —A project or program that is a collaborative effort among other nonprofit organizations in the community and will eliminate duplication of services.

-—A project or program which is likely to make a clear difference in the quantity of life for a substantial number of people
+—A project or program that is likely to make a clear difference in the quantity of life for a substantial number of people.